Sensationull/JES6T/README.md

 JQUERY-LOOKING THINGS (Template Literals)
 THOSE OTHER LOOPS (for...of loops)

-Problem
 For those people who don't know how these things work.

-Solution
+This is a test suite with examples and tests to help you get in the swing of using some ES6+ features.
+It's mostly pretty simple, but I'll be adding more and more tests as time goes on.

 If you were curious how these things work and maybe take a sneak peek at Jest as well, well look here.

-Quote from You
-If you turn off the linter, I'll cut you.

 How to Get Started
-Fork it, clone it, npm install, run build, start it and then localhost it. it's like 2 minutes. unless you forget the step I left out.
+Fork it, clone it, npm install, run build, start it and then localhost it. it's like 2 minutes.

-If this breaks your machine, that's on you.